cvlong/sfparks/README.md

 Dependencies are listed in requirements.txt

 ### <a name="overview"></a>Overview
 SFparks uses HTML5, CSS, and Javascript on the client side and leverages the Mapbox API for data visualization.
-All interactions with the back end are managed through Ajax for a better user experience.
+All interactions with the back end are managed through AJAX for a better user experience.
 Park data is stored in a PostgreSQL database, which has been seeded with open source data available on SF OpenData, including [San Francisco Parks and Open Spaces](https://data.sfgov.org/Culture-and-Recreation/Park-and-Open-Space-Map/4udc-s3pr) and downtown's [Privately Owned Public Open Spaces](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Privately-Owned-Public-Open-Space-POPOS-and-Public/55um-v9vc) data.
 The app runs on Flask, a Python web framework based on the Werkzeug module and Jinja2 template engine, and uses SQLAlchemy as the ORM.

 ### <a name="how"></a>How it works
 When SFparks first loads, the homepage displays all parks and open spaces queried from the database.
 If a user is logged in, their favorite parks will also be mapped.